ouroboroscoding/mouth2/README.md

-# mouth2
+# Mouth

-About Mouth contains a service to run outgoing communications like email and sms messages
+Body service that handles outgoing communications like emails and sms messages.

+This code comes without documentation as it's not meant to be used by anyone outside of Ouroboros Coding Inc. Please see LICENSE for further information.